top of page

 Graduate Student - Infection, Immunity and Inflammation Track, Rutgers

 Natasha comes to the lab with previous experience in IBD research from her undergraduate work at the University of Michigan.
-As a pre-doctoral candidate, her main project focuses on the role of granzymes in gamma delta IEL function at steady-state and in response to inflammation.
+As a pre-doctoral candidate, her main project focuses on how ileal inflammation affects gamma delta IEL surveillance and localization within the mucosa.

 Andrew head.jpg